 One of the most critical errors is failing to conduct a truly comprehensive risk assessment.
 This often happens when teams identify individual risks but don’t take the final step to evaluate the overall residual risk.
 Regulators need to see your rationale for why the device’s medical benefits outweigh all the remaining risks combined.
 Your plan can’t just be a list; it must tell a complete story.
 An auditor will look for a clear explanation of how you made this final determination.
 Without it, your entire risk management file could be considered incomplete, leaving you open to compliance issues.

-Vague Risk Acceptance Criteria
+Mistake #2: Using Vague Acceptance Criteria

 Simply coloring risks green in a matrix isn’t enough to define them as “acceptable.”
 Your risk acceptance criteria must be specific, objective, and justifiable.
 Vague statements or a reliance on “generally acceptable” risk levels won’t pass muster, especially under regulations like the EU MDR.
 You need to establish a clear policy that defines what is acceptable for your specific device, its intended use, and the patient population it serves.
 This policy should be based on clinical data, state-of-the-art standards, and a thorough benefit-risk analysis.